 With respect to the Funds that display an index performance.
 Index performance shown is for a broad-based securities market index.
 Indexes are unmanaged and cannot be invested in directly.
 Index returns were prepared using Morningstar Direct.
 The performance of an Index does not include any portfolio or insurance-related charges.
 If these charges were reflected, performance would be lower.
-Past performance is not a guarantee of future results.
+Past performance is not a quarantee of future results.

-i78.
-Bloomberg Barclays U.S. Treasury U.S. TIPS Index: The index measures the performance of rules-based, market value-weighted inflation-protected securities issued by the U.S. Treasury.
-It is a subset of the Global Inflation-Linked Index (Series-L).
+i67.
+Bloomberg Barclays US Treasury Inflation Note 1-10 year: The index measures the performance of inflation-protected securities issued by the U.S. Treasury (TIPS).